dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/Authentication.md

   server.

-* Add the Splice Machine LDAP properties in your HBase configuration file, along with the license key property:
+* Add the Splice Machine LDAP properties in your HBase configuration file, along with the license key property.
+Note that you may need to set `splice.authentication` properties in both service and client HBase configuration files:

 #### LDAP Property Settings